Mahirathood/Note/README.md

    Start Command: `npm start`
 4. In Render's Dashboard, set an Environment Variable `MONGODB_URI` with your production connection string.
 5. Deploy.
 Render provides the `PORT` environment variable automatically and your app reads it via `process.env.PORT`.
+6. Live Open the app in your browser at https://note-fhci.onrender.com/

 ## API Endpoints
 - `GET /api/notes` - list notes